|

 smash a little bit softer and focus on the placing.
 And if you are in

 advance go for steep descend of bird using your wrist !
-You can
+You

 use brute force only when you are confident and has practice a lot like